Light rail in Sydney: Ticketing and fares

-Fares are calculated using straight line distance between the origin and destination stops.
-No two stops on the existing line are located more than 8 km from each other using this method, so the >8 km band doesn't apply to light rail services.
+Fares are calculated using a straight line distance between the origin and destination stops.
+No two stops on the existing line are located more than 8 km from each other using this method, so the >8 km band does not apply to light rail services.

-When it first opened, the Inner West Light Rail used its own paper-based ticketing system.
+When it first opened, the Inner West Light Rail used its paper-based ticketing system.
 Paper tickets were originally sold from ticket machines on stop platforms but were later issued by conductors on board.
 During the 2010s, this system gradually merged with the broader Sydney ticketing system, culminating in the introduction of Opal and the withdrawal of all other tickets.
 This process was completed on 1 August 2016.

 Potential extensions

 Several transport corridors have significant potential to allow for the growth of the network beyond its current route structure.

 Anzac Parade

 The New South Wales Government's 2012 policy document entitled Sydney's Light Rail Future proposed investigating an extension of the CBD and South East Light Rail along the southern Anzac Parade corridor.

 By 2014, an initial investigation had commenced.
 Three potential options were examined; a 1.9 km extension to Maroubra Junction, a 5.1 km extension to Malabar and an 8.2 km extension to La Perouse.

 The government's 2018 Greater Sydney Services and Infrastructure Plan included a proposal for an extension to Maroubra Junction.
 The extension would however not be developed for at least 10 years.